Music for Films: Content

-The album is a loose compilation of material from the period 1975 to 1978, composed of short tracks ranging from one-and-a-half minutes to just over four, making it the antithesis of the long, sprawling, ambient pieces he later became known for.
+The album is a loose compilation of material from the period 1975 to 1978, composed of short tracks ranging from one-and-a-half minutes to just over four, which is in contrast to the long, sprawling, ambient pieces and suites of both his prior and subsequent ambient works, with the notable exception of Another Green World.
 The compositional styles and equipment used also carried over onto Eno's work on some of David Bowie's 1977 album Low.

 Unlike Eno's later ambient works, Music for Films utilises a broader sonic palette, with Eno's synthesizers and "found sounds" being supplemented by standard studio instrumentation played by other musicians (see Credits).

 Release

 Originally released as a limited-edition (five hundred copies) LP in 1976 which was sent to a selection of filmmakers for possible inclusion in their work, the commercial Music for Films release was expanded to include a number of pieces for, as Eno put it, "possible use as soundtracks to 'imaginary' films".
 In fact, excerpts from the album were contributed to the original soundtracks of at least six films: